r-spatial/rgee/README.md

 ## What is Google Earth Engine?

-[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that allows users to have an easy access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google's infrastructure.
+[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that lets users access a petabyte-scale archive of remote sensing data and run geospatial analysis on Google's infrastructure.
 Currently, Google offers support only for Python and JavaScript. `rgee` will fill the gap **starting to provide support to R!**.
-Below you will find the comparison between the syntax of `rgee` and the two Google-supported client libraries.
+Below you will find the comparison between the syntax of `rgee` and the two other Google-supported client libraries.

 <table>
 <tr>